GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 The term authoring tool is used here to describe software that is used to create partial models or compile other information related to a target system to be designed and specified.

-### Microsoft Excel®
+### Spreadsheet

 #### Folder

-When importing Excel® files, a folder with the file name as title is created in the hierarchy of the SpecIF data-set.
+When importing spreadsheets such as LibreOffice Calc or Excel® files, a folder with the file name as title is created in the hierarchy of the SpecIF data-set.
 For each worksheet a subfolder is created with its name as a title.

 #### Resources